- Find Help

 We also periodically offer an ASIST Tune-Up.
 ASIST Tune-Up is a half-day workshop for those who have participated in ASIST Training Edition 11 and want to refresh their skills.
 It is recommended that people tune up their ASIST skills every 2 years.
 The course costs $50/person and pre-registration is required.

-Please reach out to our training contact for information on the next course offerings.
+Please reach out to our training contact for any questions about the next course offerings.

 LivingWorks “Start” is a 90-minute, online training program that will teach you how to recognize when someone is having thoughts of suicide and to take meaningful action to keep them safe.